retroj/mowedline-manual/configuration.md

 refer to this file as your ".mowedline", and when it does, it refers to either one.

-Instead of using a static configuration format, and being constrained by the implicit limitations thereof, a mowedline configuration is written in scheme (Chicken Scheme to be precise).
+Instead of using a static configuration format and being constrained by the implicit limitations thereof, a mowedline configuration is written in scheme (CHICKEN Scheme to be precise).
 Your .mowedline is a scheme program, allowing you to leverage the full power of the scheme programming language to configure, enhance, and extend mowedline in novel and creative ways.

 The .mowedline file is loaded by the mowedline daemon at startup.
 Its primary responsibility is to create windows and populate them with widgets.
-In point of fact, if your .mowedline does not create a window, a default window with one widget will be created.
+If your .mowedline does not create a window, a default window with one widget will be created.
 Let's get right into an example.

     (make <window>
           'widgets